 - assume more responsibility for the contributor's welfare, as affected by their taking part; which may include offering help and reassurance up to the point of transmission and beyond

-- consider including family or friends in the negotiations
+- consider including family or friends in the discussions

 We do not normally rely on third parties to gain consent from an adult but it is sometimes sensible to approach a vulnerable contributor via a third party in the first instance.

 In developing a working relationship with potential contributors, a clear description of the content and it’s aims should be given.
-This may need to be repeated at subsequent meetings and written down, and the contributor should be given the opportunity to ask questions.
+This may need to be repeated at subsequent meetings and written down, or in some cases recorded instead and the contributor should be given the opportunity to ask questions.
 The same applies to any responsible adults and intermediaries: parents, care agencies, medical advisors etc.